NateBraniff/NLoed/DevGuide.md

         pip install -e
         ```

-## Packaging and Release
-In order to make NLoed available using pip, it needs to be packaged properly and uploaded to the
-PyPI repository.
-This involves creating a source and built distribution, followed uploading the resulting files.
-It is also a good idea to tag all releases to PyPI on the Github repo.

-1. **Creating a Source Distribution using sdist**
-    Source distributions bundles the source code into a .tar.gz, basic but not fast and may contain
-    more than is needed (this is controlled by the MANIFEST.in file)
-    * Create a Source Distribution:
-        ```sh
-        python setup.py sdist
-        ```

-2. **Creating a Built Distribution using Wheels**
-    Wheels distrobutions are built and ready to install, pip uses these by default.
-    * Create a Wheels Built Distribution:
-        ```sh
-        python setup.py bdist_wheels
-        ```

-3. **Uploading to PyPI using Twine**
-    PyPI is the repository where pip installs packages from.
-[Twine](https://twine.readthedocs.io/en/latest/) is the tool used to upload python
-    packages to the repository.
-In order to update the NLoed package on PyPI the user must have the
-    appropriate credentials (i.e. password or key).
-PyPI also maintains a test repository for experimenting
-    with the packaging process.
-The standard and test repo are completely indpendent and may not
-    have the same packages or version and require seperate accounts.

-    * Upload NLoed to the PyPI Repository:
-        ```sh
-        twine upload dist/*
-        ```
-    * (Optional) Upload NLoed to the PyPI Test Repository:
-        ```sh
-        twine upload --repository testpypi dist/*
-        ```
-    * (Optional) Installing from the PyPI Test Repository:
-        ```sh
-        pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple your-package
-        ```
-        (dependencies are install from the regular pip repo)

-    4. **Tagging a Release on Github**
-        Marking the version of the code on Github that is uploaded on PyPI is a good idea for tracking which
-        releases map to which versions in the git history.
-See Github docs for details.

 ## Testing with Pytest and Tox
 NLoed has been set up to use [Pytest](https://docs.pytest.org/en/stable/) for testing the package's classes and functions.
 [Tox](https://tox.readthedocs.io/en/latest/) is used to run the Pytest tests with various python versions and dependencies.